george0st/qgate-model/docs/usecases.md

  - **UC006: Get list of events for relevant party**
    - with detail e.g. event action - login, show contract detail, change contact information, etc.

-Note: The feature store concept is based on feature sets (tables with key-value structure) which can be joined via feature vectors (views).
+Note: The feature store concept is based on feature sets (similar to standard tables) which can be joined via feature vector (something like view).